mikroskeem/opa-docker-authz/README.md

 # opa-docker-authz

+# Fork notes

+This fork exists to have an updated OPA SDK and do other opinionated changes.

+However after discovering that [Docker developers are not interested in improving AuthZ](https://github.com/moby/moby/issues/35711), and insist on users setting up a wrapper instead, then so be it.
+I would've loved to use Unix socket authentication.

+This works if you're using TLS though.

+# Original readme below

 This project is used to show how OPA can help policy-enable an existing service.

 In this example, we policy-enable the authorization functionality available in the Docker Engine, which is implemented using a plugin architecture.
 Plugins were introduced in the Docker Engine in 1.10, as a v1 implementation, and further extended in 1.13, as a v2 implementation.
 Plugins that adhere to the former are often termed [legacy plugins](https://docs.docker.com/engine/extend/legacy_plugins/), whilst the latter are termed [managed plugins](https://docs.docker.com/engine/extend/).